pshephardiii/coding-challenges/README.md

 Given an array of items and their prices and one indexed item that Anna doesn't eat, calculate whether the bill was fairly split.
 - If so, print 'Bon Appetit'
 - If not, calculate how much Anna is owed

+## Challenge 21: sockMerchant
+Given an array of integers representing the color of each sock, determine how many pairs of socks with matching colors there are